 Please note: If the offense results in violation of the law, Columbus Police will be contacted and a report of the situation will be made at which time the student and/or parent(s) may be dealing with the local authorities as well as with the school.
 Students could be transported to the Juvenile Detention Center if the violation warrants that action.

 Also note: A District hearing may result in a variety of outcomes.
 These could include:

-- Placement at the District Alternative Middle School

-- Placement in a different type of alternative educational setting
+- Placement at the District Alternative Middle School - Placement in a different type of alternative educational setting - Home instruction - Expulsion

-- Transfer to another APS Middle School

-- Home instruction

-- Expulsion